 PETER MENZEL / SCIENCE PHOTO LIBRARY PETER MENZEL / SCIENCE PHOTO LIBRARY

 Genetically engineered tomato plants.
-Geneticist Dr Virginia Ursin examines cultures of Flavr Savr tomato plants, the first genetically engineered whole food.
-Each dish contains seedlings cultured from a single cell, grown on agarose medium.
-Flavr Savr tomatoes have a gene which allows the fruit to ripen on the vine without softening; so they are tastier, don't need ripening with ethylene gas, and are not damaged during shipping.
+The petri dish contains cultures of Flavr Savr tomato plants, the first genetically engineered whole food.
+Each plantlet has been cultured from a single cell, grown on agarose medium.
+Flavr Savr tomatoes have a gene that allows the fruit to ripen on the vine without softening; so they are tastier, do not need ripening with ethylene gas, and are not damaged during shipping.
 Tomato softening occurs due to the enzyme polygalacturonase.
 Flavr Savr tomatoes contain an "anti-sense" gene which blocks the enzyme.
-This tomato entered American supermarkets in May 1994.
-Research at Calgene, California, USA.
+This tomato entered American supermarkets in 1994.
+Research conducted at Calgene in California, USA.